sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-shurmA/rasajalanidhiH_dvitIyakhaNDaH.md

 ***Second process.***

-Rasaka discharges its essence, if rubbed with haritaki, laksha, earth worm, haridra, soot, and tankanam, and heated by means of a muka [musha](# "Muka musha (dumb crucible) and andha musha ( blind crucible) refer to the same kind of crucible-a crucible not provided with any passage for the entrance of air into it."),
+Rasaka discharges its essence, if rubbed with haritaki, laksha, earth worm, haridra, soot, and tankanam, and heated by means of a muka musha[^24] and andha musha ( blind crucible) refer to the same kind of crucible-a crucible not provided with any passage for the entrance of air into it."),

+[^24]: "Muka musha (dumb crucible

 **तृतोयो विधिः ।**